Restriction of $p$-adic representations of $\mathrm{GL}_2(\mathbf{Q}_p)$ to parahoric subgroups: Banach space representations.

 \subsection{Proof of Theorem~\ref{restriction}: ordinary representations.}

 This is simpler than the previous two cases.
-By~\cite[Theorem~1.1]{Paskunasimage}, if~$\Pi$ as in the statement of Theorem~\ref{restriction} has not yet been treated, then the genericity assumption implies that the reduction of any lattice in~$\Pi$ is an irreducible $G$-representation isomorphic to a generic principal series representation.
-But then Proposition~\ref{subspaceps} implies that if $\Pi^1 \subset \Pi$ is a $K$-stable closed $E$-subspace, then either $\Pi^1 = \Pi$ or $\Pi^1$ is finite-dimensional, and we are done by Lemma~\ref{completedNakayama}.
+By~\cite[Theorem~1.1]{Paskunasimage}, if~$\Pi$ as in the statement of Theorem~\ref{restriction} has not yet been treated, then the genericity assumption implies that the reduction of any $G$-stable lattice in~$\Pi$ is an irreducible $G$-representation isomorphic to a generic principal series representation.
+But then Proposition~\ref{subspaceps} and Lemma~\ref{completedNakayama} imply that if $\Pi^1 \subset \Pi$ is a $K$-stable closed $E$-subspace, then either $\Pi^1 = \Pi$ or $\Pi^1$ is finite-dimensional.